-A Department Student Year Planner indicates the DUT and Clinical practice blocks, per level of study.
+A Department Student Year Planner indicates the DUT and WIL blocks, per level of study.
 Students are expected to comply with the requirements of the programme in order to complete the qualifications.

-3.3.8 Work Integrated Learning (WIL)
+3.3.8.
+Work Integrated Learning (WIL)

-As indicated above, all undergraduate students will be required to attend workplace learning at the relevant HPCSA accredited clinical training centres and placement will be the responsibility of the Department of Radiography at the DUT.
-In the BHSc degree programmes, the WIL component in integrated in the core category 'Practice and Procedures' modules at all levels.
+- As indicated above, all undergraduate students will be required to attend workplace learning at the relevant HPCSA accredited clinical training centres and placement will be the responsibility of the Department of Radiography at the DUT.
 For the diploma programmes, students have to register for experiential learning each year in order to complete the National Diploma qualifications.
-The required WIL hours may exceed the minimum hours recommended by the Health Profession Council of South Africa (HPCSA), and is calculated as per the Department Student Year Planner.

-It is important to note that placement of students in the relevant accredited clinical training centres include the Durban and Midlands areas and students may be rotated between the hospitals in the different levels of study.
+The required WIL hours may exceed the minimum hours recommended by the Health Profession Council of South Africa (HPCSA), and is calculated as per the Department Student Year Planner. - 5 It is important to note that placement of students in the relevant accredited clinical training centres include the Durban and Midlands areas and students may be rotated between the hospitals in the different levels of study.
 All travel, accommodation, uniform and other related costs would be the responsibility of the student.
 These need to be budgeted for prior to registration.
-All rules and regulations associated with attendance, behaviour, and attitude of students during WIL will be adhered to (refer to WIL Code of Conduct).
+All rules and regulations associated with attendance, behaviour, and attitude of students during WIL must be adhered to (refer to WIL Code of Conduct).
 Disciplinary action will be taken when the WIL Code of Conduct is contravened.
 (Verbal and written warnings, as well as possible expulsion will be the consequences of any individual who does not respect the rules and regulations whilst a registered student in any programme).